eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 DevWorkspaces are custom Kubernetes resources and can be created/listed/deleted using any Kubernetes client like `kubectl`.

-A DevWorkspace is a workspace using the new engine and supporting devfile V2 definition.
+A DevWorkspace is a workspace using the new engine and supporting Devfile v2 definition.

 ### Milestones